Did you know wet wipes could potentially cause harm to the environment or to your skin?

-So far, the biggest of those fatbergs was found in Whitechapel, London.
+So far, the largest of those fatbergs was found in Whitechapel, London.
 That monster was 250 meters (820 feet) long and weighed 130 tonnes.
 It took a whole nine weeks to remove it.

-And this sort of problem occurs not only in England but in sewer systems all over the world.
+Fatbergs and similar problems occur not only in England, but in sewer systems all over the world.
 Here’s an example in Fargo, North Dakota:

-After the sewers, a lot of those wipes end up in the sea and cause serious damage to marine life.
+After they wash out of the sewers, a lot of those wipes end up in the sea, where they cause serious damage to marine life.

-What’s more, most of them also contain alcohol, preservatives and other chemicals which can cause a lot of environmental harm when disposed of in nature or landfills.
+What’s more, most wet wipes also contain alcohol, preservatives, and other chemicals which can cause a lot of environmental harm when disposed of in nature or landfills.

 Eco-Friendly Wet Wipes As Alternatives

-Don’t ever flush wet wipes down the toilet.
+Don’t ever flush wet wipes any variety down the toilet.
 This also goes for biodegradable or completely compostable wipes that are labeled as “flushable”.

-Those labels simply mean that the wipes don’t easily clog up the sewers or create fatbergs.
-They don’t consider any environmental impact.
+Those labels simply mean that the wipes don’t easily clog up the sewers or contribute to fatbergs.
+Manufacturers don’t consider any environmental impact when labeling the wipes.

 If anything, this is even more harmful to the environment as it speeds up the disintegration into microplastics (see the section on “oxo-degradable” in this article).